Skip to main content

 Below are the standard layakari variations for Rupak Taal.
 Watch the video demonstration for each, then practice with the notation table.

-1. Rupak Taal Basic Theka (Base Speed)
+1. Rupak Taal Basic Theka (Ekgun)

 Rupak Taal Basic Theka